 Anatolian Shepherd Dog - Turkish Livestock Guardian Dog that weighs from 110-150 pounds and live 11-13 years (unusual longevity for giant breeds).
 A composite breed of Akbash and Kangal Dog.

-I did not breed all of these litters at Shefaro.
-Many came to Shefaro from outlying ranches.
+I did not breed all of working livestock guard dogs at Shefaro.
+Many came from outlying ranches.
 I am instrumental in seeing that they are wormed, vaccinated, trained and ready to go to the best homes possible where their lives as working dogs will be fulfilled.

 Raikes pup with one of their La Manchas.

 Yearling Sam in the hay barn.
-He guard ponies at the ranch.
+He guards ponies at the ranch.

 Bubba and Sam